Abstract

 Our study has focused on an elbow-shaped region in the Drosophila larval midgut, characterized by a narrowing of the lumen and surrounded by muscular fibers.
 This region, where we observed a halt in transit when food is contaminated, has been aptly termed a valve due to its functional similarity to the human pyloric region.
 Interestingly, LaJeunesse et al. (2010) reported the presence of muscular fibers in this area while Bataillé et al. (2020) identified them as a subgroup of alary muscles known as TARMs (Thoracic Alary Related Muscles).
 Specifically, TARMsT1 connect the anterior part of the larvae to the extremities of a pair of gastric caeca, whereas TARMsT2 link the anterior part of the intestine to the larval epidermis.
 Our actin staining corroborates the identification of these muscles as TARMsT2, which are attached to the longitudinal muscles of the intestine, causing the intestine to form a loop at the site of attachment (Bataillé et al., 2020).
 The presence of Dh31-positive enteroendocrine cells (EECs) in this specific elbow-shaped region, close to the TARMsT2 attachment point, combined with our genetic and functional data, supports the hypothesis that this region could exhibit a valve-like activity.
 This activity is likely triggered by Dh31 or human Calcitonin Gene-Related Peptide (hCGRP) following bacterial exposure.
 Notably, our previous research in adult Drosophila showed that Dh31/hCGRP secretion by EECs induces contractions of the visceral longitudinal muscle fibers, expelling pathogenic bacteria rapidly (Benguettat et al., 2018).
 However, in larvae, while Dh31/hCGRP likely induces muscle contractions, the ensuing action may manifest as the closure of the midgut junction, as evidenced by the observed retention of pathogenic bacteria.
 Importantly, in both larvae and adults, the same pathway and type of muscle fibers appear to be involved, as TARMsT2 are connected to longitudinal fibers (Figure 6H’) (LaJeunesse et al., 2010).
 This finding is significant as it illustrates a conserved mechanism across developmental stages, albeit with different outcomes: expulsion of pathogens in adults and containment in larvae.
 In both cases, the overarching objective is the effective elimination of pathogens, demonstrating the versatility and adaptability of the Drosophila immune response.

 An intriguing question is why animals without a functional IMD pathway die from Ecc or Bt exposure while ROS production is still operating?
 Indeed, when the IMD pathway is disabled, bacteria are still confined in the anterior part of the gut, but are not effectively eliminated, resulting in larval death.
 This outcome strongly suggests that ROS alone are insufficient for bacterial eradication, even though they have been shown to damage and inhibit bacterial proliferation (Benguettat et al., 2018; Ha et al., 2005).
 However, the role of ROS in the immune response remains crucial since their timing of expression before antimicrobial peptides is likely a key factor for the efficiency of the immune response.
 Our findings, together with those from other studies, highlight the critical role of AMPs in fighting off virulent intestinal bacteria, particularly in scenarios where ROS activity is compromised or inadequate (Ramond et al., 2021; Ryu et al., 2006).
 Our findings emphasize the critical role of the ROS/TrpA1/Dh31 axis in effectively eradicating ingested pathogens.
 The rapid production of ROS following bacterial ingestion plays a pivotal role in closing the valve and retaining virulent bacteria in the anterior midgut.
 Notably, this process does not necessitate a transcriptional/translation response.
 In contrast, the production of antimicrobial peptides is a lengthier process, involving the transcriptional activation of AMP genes downstream of the IMD pathway, followed by their translation and secretion.
 The initial confinement of bacteria in the anterior midgut allows time for AMPs to be produced to eliminate the trapped bacteria, which is crucial for the organismal survival.
 This anterior bacterial blockage is important since when virulent bacteria reach the posterior midgut (in absence of ROS or in TrpA1 or Dh31 mutants) the larvae die despite a functional IMD pathway.
 A key question arises: Is the posterior midgut less equipped to combat bacteria?
-Research by (Bosco-Drayon et al., 2012) suggests that while the posterior midgut can produce AMPs, this portion of the gut is predominantly dedicated to dampening the immune response, particularly through the production of amidases.
+Interestingly, it has been previously shown in both Drosophila larvae and adults that while the posterior midgut can produce AMPs, it is predominantly dedicated to dampening the immune response, particularly through the production of amidases and the activity of the transcription factor Caudal, both that repressing AMP gene expression (Bosco-Drayon et al., 2012; Hachfi et al., 2024; Ryu et al., 2008).
 This permits an immune tolerance likely fostering the establishment of the commensal flora.
 Consistent with this, we observed that commensal bacteria like Lp transit from the anterior to the posterior midgut and persist there without compromising larval survival.
 Additionally, Lp inherent resistance to AMPs (Arias-Rojas et al., 2023) further underscores the idea that the anterior midgut serves as a checkpoint where certain bacteria are detained and eliminated, while others, like Lp, are permitted to pass through.
 When the compartmentalization mechanism is compromised, pathogens or pathobionts can spread into the posterior midgut, potentially eliciting an inadequate dampened immune response.
 Thus, the anterior midgut acts as a critical juncture in determining the fate of ingested bacteria, either leading to their elimination or allowing their passage to the posterior midgut, where a more tolerant immune environment prevails.

 Understanding the practical application of this defense mechanism in the natural environment of Drosophila melanogaster larvae is crucial.
 In the wild, Drosophila adults are typically drawn to rotting fruits on which they lay eggs, exposing them and their progeny to a plethora of fungi and bacteria.
 Consequently, developing larvae feed and grow in these non-sterile conditions.
 In such environments, encountering pathogenic microbes is inevitable.
 Evasion or avoidance behavior has been documented as a potential strategy for dealing with pathogens (Surendran et al., 2017).
 This behavior might enable larvae to seek environments that will supposedly better sustain their survival.
 However, given the larvae constant consumption of their surrounding media in a race to reach pupation, ingestion of pathogen-contaminated food is a common risk.
 Under these circumstances, larvae have limited options prior to the activation of their innate immune response.
 Discriminating innocuous from potentially deleterious bacteria and then limiting the transit of the latter ones for subsequent elimination by AMPs, clearly benefits the host.
 Nonetheless, the effectiveness of this blockage strategy would be maximized if it were coordinated with evasion behaviors.
 Such coordination could prevent repeated engagement in this energy-intensive immune response, thus optimizing the larvae chances of reaching pupation successfully.
+In this context, it is interesting to note that the ROS/TrpA1/Dh31 axis is shared between larvae and adults to manage bacterial infection, but larvae block and kill the pathogens while adults eject them.
+If larvae eject their gut content, they may ingest it within minutes while adults can fly to another fruit within seconds.
 This interplay between immune response and behavioral adaptation underlines the sophisticated strategies employed by Drosophila larvae to navigate their microbial-rich environment.

 Materials and methods

-We used the following strains: Bacillus-thuringiensis-GFP (Bt) (Hachfi et al., 2023) (the original strain, 4D22, is from the Bacillus Genetics Stock Center - www.bgsc.org), Erwinia carotovora subsp. carotovora-GFP 15 (Ecc) (Basset et al., 2000) and Lactiplantibacillus plantarum-GFP (Lp) (gift from Renata Matos and François Leulier) (Storelli et al., 2018).
-Bt and Ecc were grown on standard LB agar plates at 30°C and Lp was grown in MRS medium in anaerobic conditions at 37°C for at least 18 hours.
+We used the following strains: Bacillus-thuringiensis-GFP (Bt) (Hachfi et al., 2024) (the original strain, 4D22, is from the Bacillus Genetics Stock Center - www.bgsc.org), Erwinia carotovora subsp. carotovora-GFP 15 (Ecc) (Basset et al., 2000), Escherichia coli strain OP50-GFP (a slow growing and innocuous strain used to feed nematodes; Eco) (gift from Jonathan Ewbank) and Lactiplantibacillus plantarum-GFP (Lp) (gift from Renata Matos and François Leulier) (Storelli et al., 2018).
+Eco, Bt and Ecc were grown on standard LB agar plates at 37°C (Eco) or 30°C (Bt, Ecc) and Lp was grown in MRS medium in anaerobic conditions at 37°C for at least 18 hours.
+Importantly, we used vegetative cells of Bt without Cry toxins.
+Cry toxins are only produced during sporulation and are enclosed in a crystal within the spore.
+The Bt strain we used is 4D22 which have been deleted for the plasmids encoding for the Cry toxins.
+So, there is no Cry toxin in the Bt-GFP vegetative cells we used.

 Oral infections were performed on mid-L3 larvae (3.5 days after egg laying).
 For each experiment, between 20 and 50 non-wandering L3 larvae raised at 25°C were collected and washed in PBS (1x).
 Bacterial pellets with starting OD 600nm ranging from 300 to 400 were aligned with PBS1x at twice the desired final concentration.
 Then, they were mixed 1:1 with yeast 40% in PBS (1x) and 500 μl of the infected food were added at the bottom of an empty plastic fly vial (VWR) before adding the larvae and sealing it with Parafilm.
 Then, the larvae were placed at 25°C in the dark.
-After 60 min, the larvae were washed in PBS (1x) and then counted for the presence of GFP- bacteria or for other analyses.
+After 60 min, the larvae were washed in PBS (1x) and then counted for the presence of GFP-bacteria or for other analyses.
+For experiments involving fluorescent Dextran, 1.25mg/mL of Dextran 4kDa (Sigma ref 46944 for FITC-coupled and ref T1037 for TRITC-coupled) was added to the feeding medium.
+For experiments involving Uracil supplementation, Uracil (SIGMA U0750-5G) was added at 20nM final to the feeding mixture containing Lp.

 After 60 min, the infected larvae were washed in PBS (1x).
 Guts were dissected and fixed in formaldehyde 4% for 45 min, then washed twice in PBS (1x) for 10 min.
 Guts were mounted between poly-L-lysine (SIGMA P8920-100ML) coated slides and coverslips in Vectashield/DAPI (Vector Laboratories).